Name of Afghanistan: Early references to Afghanistan

+In the travel account of George Forster, an English traveller, written during the reign of Timur Shah Durrani, and published during the reign of Zaman Shah Durrani, the Durrani Empire is referred to as 'Afghaniſtan' by identifying Kandahar as the designed capital of Afghanistan built by Ahmad Shah, while areas beyond the Indus are referred to as foreign possessions.
+Timur Shah is also referred to as the Prince of Afghanistan.

 The coined term of Afghanistan came into place in 1855, officially recognized by the British during the reign of Dost Mohammad Khan while he was forging his campaigns to re-unite Afghanistan following its 70 year civil war with the Barakzai-Durrani feud following the execution of Wazir Fateh Khan Barakzai.

 Last Afghan empire

 A Lithography collection made by James Rattray in the early 1800s shows the name Afghaunistan on the front cover.

 Regarding the modern sovereign state of Afghanistan, Encyclopædia Britannica, Encyclopædia Iranica and others explain that the political history of Afghanistan begins in 1709 with the rise of the Hotak dynasty, which was established by Mirwais Hotak who is regarded as "Mirwais Neeka" ("Mirwais the grandfather").

 The modern Afghan kingdom begins with the rise to supremacy first of the Ghalzais and shortly afterwards of the Durranis under Ahmed Shah.